-SECTION 1 PUBLIC EDUCATION AND OUTREACH ON STORM WATER IMPAGE CTS
+SECTION 1 PUBLIC EDUCATION AND OUTREACH ON STORM WATER IMPACTS

-1. Are (or will, within the first year of permit coverage,) the goals and objectives of the program based on at least three high priority, community-wide issues (e.g. reduction of the POC in discharges from the MS4, promoting pervious techniques used in the MS4) defined?
-Yes \boxtimes Improvement of Water Quality in Estuaries & Rivers, Reduction in SW Pollutant Loading, SW volume reduction.
-No 2.
-Are (or will, within the first year of permit coverage) the pollutant(s) of concern identified and the audience(s) targeted?
-Yes \boxtimes If no, explain Νo 3.
-Have (or will, during permit coverage,) appropriate message(s) based on targeted residential issues and on targeted industrial/commercial issues and / or from issues deemed more appropriate to the MS4 been created?
-M Yes If no, explain П No 4.
-Have (or will, during permit coverage,) appropriate educational materials (e.g. the materials can utilize various media such as printed materials, billboard and mass transit advertisements, signage at select locations, radio advertisements, television advertisements, websites) been developed?
-Yes \boxtimes If no, explain No 5.
-Is (or will during permit coverage) public input (e.g., the opportunity for public comment, or public meetings) being utilized in the development of the SWMP? 冈 Yes If no, explain
+, , ide issues (e.g. reduction of the POC in discharges from the MS4, promoting pervious techniques used in the MS4) Yes ⊠ No □ Improvement of Water Quality in Estuaries & Rivers, Reduction in SW Pollutant Loading, SW volume reduction 2.
+Are (or will, w ithin the first year of permit coverage) the pollutant(s) of concern identified and the audience(s) targeted?
+Yes ⊠ No □ If no, explain vill, during permit coverage,) appropriate message(s) based on targeted residential issues and on targeted imercial issues and / or from issues deemed more appropriate to the MS4 been created?
+Yes ⊠ No □ If no, explain materials, bill during permit coverage,) appropriate educational materials (e.g. the materials can utilize various media such as printed board and mass transit advertisements, signage at select locations, radio advertisements, television advertisements, and developed?
+Yes ⊠ No □ If no, explain ring permit coverage) public input (e.g., the opportunity for public comment, or public meetings) being utilized in the of the SWMP?
+Yes ⊠ No □ If no, explain